Chelsea Flower Show

 The RHS Chelsea Flower Show, formally known as the Great Spring Show, is a garden show held for five days in May by the Royal Horticultural Society (RHS) in the grounds of the Royal Hospital Chelsea in Chelsea, London.
-Held at Chelsea since 1912, the show is attended by members of the British Royal Family.
+Held at Chelsea since 1912, the show is attended by members of the British royal family.

 Highlights to the Chelsea Flower Show include the avant-garde show gardens designed by leading names with Floral Marquee at the centrepiece.
 The Show also features smaller gardens such as the Artisan and Urban Gardens.

 History

 Great Spring Show

 The first Royal Horticultural Society Great Spring Show was held in 1862, at the RHS garden in Kensington.
 Before this date the RHS had held flower shows from 1833 in their garden in Chiswick, which themselves had been preceded by fetes.
 The Kensington Garden was chosen as a site because the flower shows in Chiswick were experiencing falling visitor numbers due to problems such as poor transport links.
 The Great Spring Show was held at Kensington for twenty-six years but in 1888 the RHS decided to move the show to the heart of London.
 The site chosen was the Temple Gardens, situated between the Embankment and Fleet Street, which had a recorded history dating back to 1307 and which were said to date from the time of the Knights Templar.
 The roses for which these Temple Gardens were famous were alluded to in Shakespeare's Henry VI Part 1.
-Using two marquees requisitioned from the old Kensington shows, the 1888 show was a success with exhibits from both amateurs and commercial firms.
+Using three marquees requisitioned from the old Kensington shows, the 1888 show was a success with exhibits from both amateurs and commercial firms.
 By 1897 five marquees were being used with many of the best known plant and seed merchants being attracted to the event including Suttons and Sons.

 Royal International Horticultural Exhibition

 In 1912, the Temple Show was cancelled to make way for the Royal International Horticultural Exhibition.
 Sir Harry Veitch, the great nurseryman, secured the grounds of the Royal Hospital, Chelsea for this one-off event.
 It proved such a good site for an exhibition that the Great Spring Show was moved there in 1913, where it has taken place almost every year since.
+There have been two breaks for world wars.